Big D (peanuts): History

 For many years in the 1970s Britain's "pub grub" (the food available in pubs) offered a limited choice, and in many pubs the only food sold was crisps and Big D peanuts.

 Promotional displays

 The product describes itself as Britain's best-loved pub snack.
 During the 1970s and 1980s, the product was known for its promotional displays, whereby the packets of peanuts were tessellated in front of a picture of a scantily clad female model.
 The pack formats were redesigned in 2016 to move away from the card designs of previous years.

 Production

 Big D products are made by Trigon Snacks at its site at Aintree near Liverpool.
 The site has manufactured nuts and snacks since the 1970s.
 Trigon also produces peanuts under license for the US brand Planters.
 Trigon entered administration in 2013 and was bought by Natco Foods.
 Trigon subsequently expanded, with Natco's connections to wider international markets creating opportunities for the brand.
-Trigon are also a major own label supplier for some of the largest national retailers in the UK.
+Trigon is also a major own label supplier for some of the largest national retailers in the UK.